sedman211/kata-pencil-durability-java/README.md

 ## Overview + Usage

 Upon running the program, you will be prompted to enter three properties for your pencil: Length, Durability, and Eraser Durability all as integer values.
 This will determine how your pencil operates throughout the test.
-Once the pencil is made, a 'paper' is automatically created without the need for input, and you will be prompted to enter one of five functions: 'write', 'erase', 'edit', 'sharpen', or 'exit'.
+When the pencil is made, a 'paper' is automatically created without the need for input, and you will be prompted to enter one of five functions: 'write', 'erase', 'edit', 'sharpen', or 'exit'.

 ## Write